Chart Color Schemes

 Marsden Park - Shanes Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 37 projects that may impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 37 projects likely to affect the region.
 Notable ones include Somi Residences, Vertex Industrial Estate, Stockland The Gables Masterplanned Community, and CDC Data Centre Campus Marsden Park.
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.